 Some teens are better equipped emotionally to casually play video games or use the internet periodically with no problems disconnecting from the digital world.
-While excessive video game and internet use has the potential to turn into abuse or addiction for any teen, there are some teens who are more vulnerable to technology addiction, overuse, or abuse.
+While excessive video game, social media, and internet use has the potential to turn into abuse or addiction for any teen, there are some teens who are more vulnerable to technology addiction, overuse, or abuse.
 For teens who are grappling with an emotional, psychological, or neurodevelopmental issue, unplugging from their devices may prove to be a bigger struggle, as these struggling teens may be using video games or the internet as a way to escape from everyday “teenage problems” or even more serious issues.

 Developmental or neurological issue